 Caught Up by Liz Tomforde (Windy City #3)

 I love it when a romance book becomes more than just about falling in love.
-Caught Up may not have the most unique plot—single dad + nanny—you’ve probably read a similar story with different twists.
-But do you know what I loved about this book?
-It’s how Kai respected Miller’s decision to pursue her career, even though it meant they might not be together.
-It’s how Miller realized that something is only worth doing when your heart is fully in it.
-It’s how Monty shows that family isn’t defined by blood but by love.
-This book was such a heartfelt read, making me laugh and tear up along the way 🥹
+Caught Up may not have the most unique plot but the heart of this story is something that you rarely find in just any book.
+It’s how Kai accepted the responsibility of being a father without second thoughts, how Miller realized that something is only worth doing when your heart is fully in it, how Monty shows that family isn’t defined by blood but by love and so much more.
+It’s so heartwarming how every single character in this book was bound by the love they shared 🥹

 Kai